-Co-authors Beatriz Labate, Clancy Cavnar and Alex K. Gearin will present their new edited publication, The World Ayahuasca Diaspora: Reinventions and Controversies (Routledge, 2017).
+Co-authors Beatriz Labate and Clancy Cavnar will present their new edited publication, The World Ayahuasca Diaspora: Reinventions and Controversies (Routledge, 2017).
 Leopardo Yawa Bane, from the Huni Kuin (Kaxinawa) tribe in the Brazilian Amazon will present reflections on the globalization of ayahuasca from an indigenous perspective.
 The book tackles questions surrounding the rapid expansion of the use of Ayahuasca – a psychoactive sacrament that has long been associated with Amazonian shamanism.
 In it, scholars discuss the legal issues, economic inequalities, and other controversies tied to its expansion.

 Wednesday, April 26 2017